Free State (province): History

 The current borders of the province date from 1994 when the Bantustans were abolished and reincorporated into South Africa.
 It is also the only one of the four original provinces of South Africa not to undergo border changes, apart from the reincorporation of Bantustans, and its borders date from before the outbreak of the Boer War.

-Law and government

-The provincial government consists of a premier, an executive council of ten ministers, and a legislature.
-The provincial assembly and premier are elected for five-year terms, or until the next national election.
-Political parties are awarded assembly seats based on the percentage of votes each party receives in the province during the national elections.
-The assembly elects a premier, who then appoints the members of the executive council.

-The provincial legislature meets at the Vierde Raadsaal in Bloemfontein. the premier of Free State is Mxolisi Dukwana of the African National Congress (ANC).

 Geography

 The Free State is situated on a succession of flat grassy plains sprinkled with pastureland, resting on a general elevation of 3,800 feet only broken by the occasional hill or kopje.
 The rich soil and pleasant climate allow for a thriving agricultural industry.
-With more than 30,000 farms, which produce over 70% of the country's grain, it is known locally as South Africa's breadbasket.

 The province is high-lying, with almost all land being 1,000 metres above sea level.
-The Drakensberg and Maluti Mountains foothills raise the terrain to over 2,000 m in the east.
+The Drakensberg and Maloti Mountains foothills raise the terrain to over 2,000 m in the east.
 The Free State lies in the heart of the Karoo Sequence of rocks, containing shales, mudstones, sandstones and the Drakensberg Basalt forming the youngest capping rocks.
 Mineral deposits are plentiful, with gold and diamonds being of particular importance, mostly found in the north and west of the province.